franciscvass/oci-automation-hub/vcluster-on-oke-sample/README.md

    ```
    kubectl get nodes
    ```
-**Note:** If kubectl hangs, logout and re-login after a couple of minutes, to allow cloud-init to finish
+**Note:** If kubectl hangs, logout and re-login after a couple of minutes, to allow cloud-init to finish.

 ## Task 3: Create your first vCluster